 Robert Taylor’s work embodies

-a strong connection to Mendocino County, home to his family for
+a strong connection to rural northern California, home to his family for

 four generations.
 Born in 1946, Robert has been engaged in

-the making of photographs for over thirty years.
-Self taught,
+the making of photographs for over forty years.
+Entirely self taught,

 he uses a 4x5 and 8x10 view camera and chooses images that have